kinostl/crystal_caravans/docs/002_dungeon_delving.md

 Some places are just beautiful detours.
 If you find yourself in an Exploration tile the GM will tell you something about the world or the dungeon, then let you know that everyone can take one action without advancing the underclock.
 This is a good time to eat food, heal with magicite, and manage your inventory.

-### Mog Hole
+### Moogle Nest

-Some of these detours have whats known as a Mog Hole.
-Your moogle companion will let you know about that if they're in a good mood.
-Moogles live in Mog Holes, and they love visitors.
-They might give you some free items, a meal, or another opportunity to take actions without advancing the underclock.
+Moogles live in Moogle Nests, and they love visitors.
+They might give you some free items, a meal, or another opportunity to take actions without thickening the fog.

+Your moogle companion will let you know about nearby Moogle Nests if they're in a good mood.

-### Wind back the undercock
+### Thin the Miasma

-You can roll Unity while exploring to wind back the Underclock.
+You can roll Unity while exploring to thin the Miasma.
 Reduce it by 1 or each success.

 ### Calm Healing Bonus